 Green Division Daily and community newspapers, radio and tv broadcasters.
 Ethnic media are eligible to enter.

-If you're having a hard time deciding what division you should be in, just check one division on your entry form that you think best reflects your publication, and we'll let you know if it should be moved.
+If you are unsure what division you should be in, check one division on your entry form that you think best reflects your publication, and we'll let you know if it should be moved.

 There are 15 categories below.
 Your work will be judged against other entries in the same category and same division.
 Red, Blue, and Green Divisions offer the same 15 categories.
 You can choose to enter your website into more than one category as appropriate.